GNOME/gnome-builder/CONTRIBUTING.md

 ## Documentation

 Most functions should be obvious what they do from the object type, name, and parameters.
 Add additional documentation when it makes sense.

 If you find you come across something particularly tricky, or are being clever, please add a comment denoting such.

 ## Making a Release

- - Update subprojects like libdazzle/etc for recent releases
  - Update NEWS for release notes
  - Update meson.build for the new version number
  - Update doc/conf.py to reflect the updated version number
- - Update any necessary tags in org.gnome.Builder.json for Flatpak
+ - Update any necessary tags in org.gnome.Builder.Devel.json for Flatpak
  - Make sure documentation builds, tests pass
  - Make sure flatpak bundle builds
  - Commit release changes, add a signed tag (git tag -s -u $keyid)